syncfusion-content/blazor-docs/blazor/diagram-component/annotations/labels.md

 ---
 layout: post
 title: Annotation in Blazor Diagram Component | Syncfusion
-description: Learn here all about annotation in Syncfusion Blazor Diagram component and more.
+description: Learn here all about how to create and update annotation in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Annotation
+# Annotation in Blazor Diagram Component

 The `Annotation` is a block of text that can be displayed over a node or connector and it is used to textually represent an object with a string that can be edited at run time.
 Multiple annotations can be added to a node or connector.